TychoTheTaco/Discord-Dictionary-Bot/README.md

 ## Usage
-Default command prefix: `.` This bot also supports [Slash Commands](https://discord.com/developers/docs/interactions/slash-commands).
+Default command prefix: `.`<br>This bot also supports [Slash Commands](https://discord.com/developers/docs/interactions/slash-commands).
 The syntax for slash commands is a little from the usage shown below, though mostly the same.
 The Discord UI provides usage hints for slash commands.
 Note that currently slash commands do not support aliases.<br>

 ### Commands
 **define**<br>